Article

 Reduced risk and fraud exposure

-A major drawback to physical cards is that they can be lost, stolen or otherwise compromised (e.g., the number can be skimmed at gas stations or restaurants).
+A major drawback to physical cards is that they can be lost, stolen or otherwise compromised (for example, the number can be skimmed at gas stations or restaurants).

 With virtual cards, the account data isn’t physically available or even stored on a mobile device.
 Instead, the device stores a randomly generated token that is linked to the account information.
 A fraudster would not only have to steal the device but also know the passcode – and even then they could only make purchases through the phone’s mobile wallet, as tokens make it nearly impossible to get the full account details.